remiges-tech/alya/wiki/Web-services-design-standards.md

 * `toomany`: a list or array supplied in the request is too large -- it has too many values
 * `exists`: an object creation or insertion is being attempted, with a specific value for a unique attribute, and there is an existing object in the system with that value.
 Example: a user creation is  being attempted, but another user with the same email address already exists, and the system has a policy  of not allowing multiple users to share a common email address.
 * `datafmt`: the value supplied with a parameter in the request does not seem to be of the right format, *e.g.* an integer was expected but the value does not appear to be an integer, or a phone number was expected and there seems to be spurious alphabetic characters in the value, *etc*
+* `invalid`: the value is invalid for some reason, even though it is syntactically correct.
+In other words, if an email address is expected, then the value supplied matches an email address format, but is not a valid email address for other reasons, or if an integer is expected, then the value supplied matches an integer syntactically, but is not valid for some business reasons.

 These are **not** the exhaustive list of error codes possible, but are generic enough to apply to perhaps 95% of the errors actually returned by any application.
 There will always be additional error codes needed for highly specific types of errors.
+We encourage the defining of generic error codes.
+In other words, do not define error codes like `voucher_date_invalid` and `payment_date_invalid`.
+Use the `invalid` error code and then specify `voucherdate` or `paymentdate` in the `field` attribute of the `message`.

 Note that a single web service call may return a `messages` array with a whole bunch of messages, and multiple messages in that array may have the same `errcode`, *e.g.* `datafmt`.
 This means that there are data format errors detected with multiple fields in the request.

 ## Authentication

-We will use token based authentication and session management for all applications henceforth, and will try hard to use [Remiges IDshield](https://github.com/remiges-tech/idshield/wiki) or, failing that, [Keycloak](https://www.keycloak.org/) for these functions.
+We will use token based authentication and session management for all applications henceforth, and strongly recommend [Remiges IDshield](https://github.com/remiges-tech/idshield/wiki) or, failing that, [Keycloak](https://www.keycloak.org/) for these functions.
 These products implement the [OAuth2 standard](https://oauth.net/2/) for authentication and session management.
-We will completely stop sending session IDs in cookies from servers, and stop keeping session tables in databases, which were common practices in the 20th century.
+We have completely stopped sending session IDs in cookies from servers, and stopped keeping session tables in databases, which were common practices in the 20th century.

 With these frameworks, the user table will be in a separate database, separate from the main application, and will be managed by IDshield.
 The login screen will be served to the front-end by IDshield directly, even in the case of PWA or mobile apps.
 When the user logs in, a handle will be returned to the front-end, which can then be used to fetch the access and refresh tokens from IDshield, and web service calls can then be accessed using the access token.